 JOHN FOXX Mr No (1980)

 Armed with an ARP Odyssey, Elka string machine and Roland Compurhythm, JOHN FOXX’s ‘Mr No’ was like a futuristic Bond theme or a signature tune for some space gangster.
 The mechanical giro was menacingly snake-like while the swirling chill invaded the speakers to prompt some almost funky robot dancing.
+The track originally surfaced on the ‘No-One Driving’ double single pack.

 Available on the album ‘Metamatic’ via Edsel Records